ahanasi/chess/README.md

 # chess
-A terminal based chess game!
+A terminal based chess game written entirely in Ruby!
+Sorbet was used as a type-checker.